Changing a Parenting Plan (Custody)

 WHAT ARE MY RIGHTS?

-To modify a parenting plan, the court will consider the “Best Interest Factors” in addition to the substantial, material, and unanticipated change in circumstances that led to the filing of the modification.
+To modify a parenting plan, the court will consider the “Best Interest Factors” in addition to the substantial and material change in circumstances that led to the filing of the modification.
 The Parenting Plan must abide with Florida Statute Section 61.13(3).
 (Read it in its entirety online here).

 Best Interest Factors